modlee-ai/modlee/docs/source/README.rst

 Benchmark with model recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  benchmark intro statement
+Obtain a better benchmark ML solution faster & easier, by using our ML
+Model Architecture Recommendations.
+We recommend model architectures

-Modlee recommends models based on your data modality, task, and data
+based on your data modality, task, and data meta-features, and deliver a
-meta-features.
-Rather than defining the model manually, you can use this
-recommended model as a starting point for your experiments.
+trainable model within your python script all within a few lines of
+code.

 .. code:: python